 - Proper tea etiquette

-The guide also includes tips and recipes to host your own tea party, perhaps to gather friends to watch your favorite Downton Abbey episode:
+The guide also includes tips and recipes to host your own tea party, perhaps to gather friends to watch your favourite Downton Abbey episode:

 - How to make a proper cup of tea